2ndSightLab/ai-cfn/README.md

 For secure deployment considerations check out these posts: https://medium.com/cloud-security/automating-cybersecurity-metrics-890dfabb6198

-# Instructions to Deploy a Static Website With a TLS Certificate and CloudFront distribution
+# Deploy a Static Website With a TLS Certificate and CloudFront distribution

 https://medium.com/cloud-security/code-to-deploy-a-website-hosted-in-an-s3-bucket-a-tls-certificate-and-cloudfront-distribution-9cdaf34d6a12